What is Organic SEO? A Simple Guide to Understanding Organic Search

 • Why do we talk about it so much in the context of marketing and websites?

-Maybe you know a little bit about SEO but you’re not sure you completely get it.
+Maybe you know a little bit about SEO, but you’re not sure you completely get it.
 If this sounds like you, you’re in the right place!

 What does SEO mean?

 The letters S-E-O stand for Search Engine Optimization.
 SEO helps your business show up on a Search Engine Results Page (SERP) when someone is searching for your product or service online.
-For Skagit County businesses, and for anyone wanting to show up better in search, understanding SEO is crucial to driving local traffic and attracting customers.

 One quick note before we dive in: we’re going to predominantly focus on Google today.
 There are other search engines out there (Bing, DuckDuckGo, etc.), but today we’ll talk about Google.
-Google is the most commonly used one and that’ll keep the conversation simple.
+Google is the most commonly used one, and that’ll keep the conversation simple.

-Here is a search engine result page for someone looking for tires.
+Let’s look at a search engine result page for someone looking for tires.

 Sample search engine result page